paolomonella/romualdus/README.md

 - `xml` folder includes the XML source files

-# Other files in the root of the repository
+- Other files in the root of the repository:
     - `index.html`: the home page of the [http://www1.unipa.it/paolo.monella/romualdus/](project Website), including
         - a brief MSS description
         - links to the graphematic/alphabetic layer transcription visualization

     - `romualdus.png`: a screenshot to be possibly used in the Website

     - `stylesheet.css`: CSS stylesheet associated to `index.html`

+## XML files

+Files in the `xml` folder:

+### Transcriptions and OCR

+Original files:

+- `a.xml`: complete transcription of MS A
+    - only the first paragraphs have been transcribed at the graphematic layer
+    - the other have been transcribed at the alphabetic layer only
+    - for paragraphs from g116.6-118.8 through g163.1-163.5 I only transcribed major variants
+    - Garufi's edition was the collation base until (and including) paragraph g163.1-163.5
+    - Bonetti's edition was the collation base for the collation from (and including) paragraph g163.6-163.7
+- `o.xml`: transcription of the fragment of MS O (Schwartz's Aa) including the text of the "short version" of the Chronicon, i.e. paragraphs g168.5-168.7 through g185.8-186.5
+    - the text has been transcribed at the alphabetic layer
+    - Bonetti's edition was the collation base
+- `g.xml`: reviewed OCR of Garufi's edition (1914)
+- `bonetti.xml`: reviewed OCR of Bonetti's edition (only the critical text, that Bonetti drew from Garufi 1914 and Arndt 1866), reporting only the second part of the Chronicon (from Garufi page 163 to the end of the work, including the Peace of Venice)
+- `b.xml`: graphematic transcription of the first paragraphs of MS B
+- `c.xml`: graphematic transcription of the first paragraphs of MS C

+Split and sorted versions of `a.xml`:

+- `a.xml` was split by script `python/splitter.py` into two chunks to facilitate collation:
+    - `a1.xml` to be collated with `g.xml`
+    - `a2.xml` to be collated with `bonetti.xml`
+    - `a2-sorted.xml` is a version of `a2.xml` (created by script `python/sort_a2.py`) in which the order of paragraphs matches that of Bonetti's edition, to facilitate collation
+- `a2-sorted.xml` and `bonetti.xml` were further split (again, by script `python/splitter.py`)
+    into three chunks, reporting the same portions of the Chronicon, to facilitate collation:
+    - `a2-sorted-2-alfa.xml`
+    - `a2-sorted-2-bravo.xml`

+Those files have been further processed by a number of script in the `python` folder to produce simplified version

+### Collations